Contact Us

 • With the rubber grommet and the brass washer installed, the powder should not leak out of the measure assembly.

-• There are no longer any parts available for the old 300, 310, and 400 reloaders and no parts are interchangable.
+• There are no longer any parts available for the old 300, 310, and 400 reloaders and no parts are interchangeable.

 • A steel shot kit and charge bar must be installed for reloading steel shot.